 Portrait

 He has also helped lead a team that co-created and customized solutions for some of the largest issuers across the globe.
-Earlier in his career, he was part of the leadership effort to migrate the U.S. market to the EMV chip standard, as well as the introduction of contactless payments in North America.
+Earlier in his career, he was part of the leadership effort to migrate the U.S. market to the EMV chip standard and to introduce contactless payments in North America.

 Chiro holds a Bachelor of Science in Business Administration from Saint Louis University.